 8) What's "ethnobiology"?

-9) Is it possible that hunters and gatherers who never made the transition to agriculture (or did so slowly through shifting agriculture) were just not aware of the agricultural potential of their natural environment?
-What does ethnobiology tell us?
-And why is this important to Diamond's argument?
-By the way, this is our first encounter with a concept that anthropologists sometimes call "local knowledge."
-Local knowledge often refers to those knowledge systems of colonized peoples; by and large these systems are not only sophisticated, but are often "appropriated" in various ways by the colonizers.
+9) Does Diamond think that it is possible that hunters and gatherers who never made the transition to agriculture (or did so slowly through shifting agriculture) were just not aware of the agricultural potential of their natural environment?

 10) What is the "critical" fact mentioned on pg.
 147.

 11) OK, write a single paragraph that starts with this topic sentence: